 As modern medicine evolves, the body is being understood more holistically.
 While there have been many advances through symptom treatment, there are many diseases arising that can only be understood through a holistic lens.
 Diseases such as Chronic Fatigue and ADHD are proving a need to study environmental impacts more closely.
 As we further our knowledge, it is imperative that we observe the many relationships that affect human well-being.
 This includes the relationships with nature, society, and even our own mind.

-Holistic health knowledge perceives the benefit of immune boosting elements such as Echinacea or Vitamin C, that can help one stay well.
-It looks at the modern nutritional crisis, which is causing many diseases, and shows the importance of dietary awareness.
+Holistic health knowledge considers the benefit of immune-boosting elements such as Echinacea or Vitamin C, that can help one stay well.
+It looks at the modern nutritional crisis, which is causing many diseases and shows the importance of dietary awareness.
 Also, it acknowledges the growing number of cancer survivors who report remissions after dealing with deep emotional issues.
-This work to understand into the interactive nature of the body and mind is a natural evolution in medicine.
+This work to understand the interactive nature of the body and mind is a natural evolution in medicine.
 The benefit is already reaching many people, and the implications for a better quality of care are clear.

 The body’s reactions to the environment are very precise.
 The inner working of the body depends on tiny enzymes, magnetic pulls, and millions of interactions that require a specific homeostasis.
 When this falls out of balance it will manifest in sickness.
 Treating the body by symptom can overlook this inner balance that is needed, and symptoms will reoccur, possibly in a new form.